 However, there are one subjective quality of larger sensors that can make a difference, even on Instagram.
 This is depth of field control.
 A full-frame sensor will yield a shallower depth of field (that is, more background blur) than a smaller sensor with a lens at the same aperture setting.
 So if you want that silky-smooth, ultra-shallow depth of field, a full-frame camera might be worth it — but you’ll also need a lens with a bright aperture, like f/1.4, which tend to be quite expensive.

 For prints, a full-frame camera has some real advantages, especially models like the Sony AR7 IV which serves up a pixel count no crop-sensor camera comes close to.
 More pixels means you can make a larger print at the same number of pixels per inch (PPI).
-That said, there have been plenty of excellent prints made from lower-resolution cameras and ones with smaller sensors.
+However, keep in mind that you don’t need a full-frame camera to end up with a high-quality print.

 - The best digital cameras for 2020